-The first developer of this class of fabric was DuPont Textiles, now called Invista.
-CoolMax® developed in 1986 as the first moisture-management fabric was revolutionary.
-The fabric consists of two polyester layers fused together and as you perspire, the moisture is "wicked" to the outer layer where it evaporates quickly and faster than any other fabric at the time.
+The first developer of a technical fabric was DuPont Textiles, now called Invista.
+CoolMax®, developed in 1986 as the first moisture-management fabric, was revolutionary.
+The fabric consisted of two polyester layers fused together.
+As you perspire, the moisture is "wicked" from the inner layer to the outer layer, where it evaporates more quickly than in any other fabric at the time.

 All brands of uniforms that we carry offer performance fabric.
 AK calls it Dry-Flex (lighter), Prowick (heavier), PolySpan (stretch) or UltraFlex (heavy stretch), Dynamic calls it Dyna-Dry, Flex-Dry (two-way stretch) or Aerofiber (four-way stretch), A4 calls it polyester Interlock, Admiral Soccer calls it VaporDraw or VaporLite, Teamwork Athletic calls it Cool Mesh, Performance Tech and Stadium-Core Mesh.
 The variations are either the weight of the fabric, the amount of stretch, or both.

-As previously mentioned, mesh fabric is knitted or woven in a way that creates perforations or small holes in the fabric for the purpose of ventilation.
-The predecessor to modern performance fabric, there is no distinct advantage of this type of fabric except it is typically a lower cost.
-For some applications like youth sports organizations or camps where the garment will not be worn for more than a season or two, it is a good choice because it is very durable at a lower cost.
+Mesh fabric is knitted or woven in a way that creates perforations or small holes in the fabric to maximize ventilation.
+The predecessor to modern performance fabric, the only real advantage for mesh fabrics against their competitors is the lower cost.
+For situations like youth sports organizations or camps where the garment will not be worn for more than a season or two, it is a good choice because it is very durable at a lower cost.

 Polyester doubleknit is a heavyweight, tightly woven fabric with a smooth finish.
-Very strong, dense and durable but has limited breathability.
-It may also be called heavy polyester.
+You may hear it called “heavy polyester.”
+Very strong, dense and durable, the main drawback is limited breathability.
 It is used primarily for baseball and softball pants or "throwback" style uniforms when a vintage fabric is desired and the garment will not be worn for game play.

 Polyester Warp Knit

 Similar to PDK in weight and characteristics, warp knit differs from doubleknit in that each needle loops its own thread.
 The needles produce parallel rows of loops simultaneously that are interlocked in a zigzag pattern.
-Used primarily in pinstripe fabric for baseball jerseys to knit the pinstripes into the fabric.
+You’ll find it primarily in pinstripe fabric for baseball jerseys to knit the pinstripes into the fabric.

 AK Knit "Airknit" Fabric